Diverticulitis and diverticulosis - discharge

 Self-care

 Your provider may have given you antibiotics to treat any infection.
-Take them as you were told you to.
+Take them as you were told to.
 Make sure you finish the whole prescription.
-Call your provider if you have any side effects.
+Contact your provider if you have any side effects.

 Do not put off having a bowel movement.
-This can lead to a firmer stool, which will make you use more force to pass it.
+This can lead to a firmer stool, which will make you need to use more force to pass it.

 Diet